(1) The prerequisite for admission to the university course is proof of:

-a) a completed Bachelor's degree with at least 180 ECTS or another degree of at least the same higher educational level at a recognised domestic or foreign post-secondary educational institution in one of the following disciplines:
+(a) a completed ordinary university degree of at least 180 ECTS (or an equivalent degree completed at a recognised domestic or foreign post-secondary educational institution) in one of the following disciplines:

 - Human medicine

-(2) Applicants shall prove that they have the necessary knowledge of the German language at level C1 of the Common European Framework of Reference for Languages for the successful continuation of their studies, either by means of internationally recognised language certificates/diplomas or diplomas (e.g. school-leaving certificate based on teaching in this language, completion of a course of study in the language of instruction concerned) or within the framework of an examination by the academic course director.
+(2) Applicants shall prove that they have the necessary knowledge of the German language at level C1 of the Common European Framework of Reference for Languages, either by means of internationally recognised language certificates/diplomas or diplomas (e.g. school-leaving certificate based on teaching in this language, completion of a course of study in the language of instruction concerned) or within the framework of an examination by the academic course management.
 Proof may be waived if the language of instruction is the first language of the applicant.

-(3) Furthermore, computer skills are required which enable the unproblematic use of a teaching and learning platform as well as the use of literature databases.
+(4) Furthermore, computer skills are required which enable the problem-free use of a teaching and learning platform as well as the use of literature databases.

-(6) Admission is only possible before the start of the university course.
-The academic course director shall determine the maximum number of participants per university course, taking into account the available study places according to pedagogical and organisational aspects and the budget plan.
+(7) Admission is only possible before the start of the university course.
+The academic course management shall determine the maximum number of participants per university course, taking into account the study places available according to pedagogical and organisational aspects and in accordance with the budget plan.

-(8) Pursuant to section 70 subsection 1 in conjunction with section 51 subsection 2 line 22 UG, participants shall apply for admission to the university course as extraordinary students.
-The Rectorate shall decide on the admission of the course participants on the basis of the proposal of the academic course management in accordance with the available study places and the qualifications of the applicants.
+(9) Pursuant to section 70 subsection 1 in conjunction with section 51 subsection 2 line 22 UG, participants shall apply for admission to the university course as extraordinary students.
+The Rectorate shall decide on the admission of the course participants on the proposal of the academic course director in accordance with the available study places and the qualifications of the applicants.